idaholab/moose/framework/doc/content/source/meshgenerators/XYDelaunayGenerator.md

-# Poly2TriMeshGenerator
+# XYDelaunayGenerator

-!syntax description /Mesh/Poly2TriMeshGenerator
+!syntax description /Mesh/XYDelaunayGenerator

 ## Examples

-Using instances of the [PolyLineMeshGenerator.md] to create a boundary and a few holes, followed by a `Poly2TriMeshGenerator` object to triangulate the region between them, the [Mesh](/Mesh/index.md) block shown in the input file snippet below generates the final mesh shown in [Figure 1](#withholes).
+Using instances of the [PolyLineMeshGenerator.md] to create a boundary and a few holes, followed by a `XYDelaunayGenerator` object to triangulate the region between them, the [Mesh](/Mesh/index.md) block shown in the input file snippet below generates the final mesh shown in [Figure 1](#withholes).